 - Gently brush your teeth or avoid brushing if there is bleeding

-- If there is bleeding, rinse tooth paste
+- If there is bleeding, rinse the toothpaste

 - Keep the extraction site clean.
 That could be done with a salted glass of water.

 - Do not drink with a straw